helium/gateway-rs/README.md

 ### Gateway update

 As recommended, most manufacturers have chosen to use their own update service to update the gateway-rs software instead of the alpha channel self-update feature in gateway-rs.
-Therefore, we will be removing the self-update feature from the gateway-rs as immediately.
+Therefore, we will be removing the self-update feature from the gateway-rs immediately (Jan 4, 2023).

 ```
 NOTE: although we have left the commands here, this feature has been removed.